geopm/geopm/service/README.rst

 Performance
 ~~~~~~~~~~~
   Users may call a DBus interface to create a batch server which
-  provides a higher performance interface with a single permissions
+  provides a lower-latency interface with a single permissions
   validation when server is created